 where we have used the limiting relations for a radius of a clump, $r_{cl}$, from \cite{dessart_2018}.
-Assuming most of the dust to be located inside the clumps, we can derive the escape probability of the individual shells, $P_{esc}^{sh}$ \citep{inoue_2020}, in the following form.
+Assuming most of the dust is located inside the clumps, we can derive the escape probability of the individual shells, $P_{esc}^{sh}$ \citep{inoue_2020}, in the following form:

-Finally, using Equation \ref{eqn_pesc}, we calculate the probability of escape of an IR photon from the entire ejecta, to reach the observer.
-If the photon originates from a clump located in a given shell identified by velocity $v$, then $P_{esc}$ can be expressed as the cumulative product of the probability of escapes of all the shells lying along its path, starting from that shell to the outer edge of the He-core.
-Therefore, we can write,
+Finally, using Eq. \ref{eqn_pesc}, we calculate the probability of escape of an IR photon from the entire ejecta, to reach the observer.
+If the photon originates from a clump located in a given shell identified by velocity $v$, then $P_{esc}$ can be expressed as the cumulative product of the probability of escape of all the shells lying along its path, starting from that shell to the outer edge of the He core.
+Therefore, we can write